s9w/preTeX/README.md

 # preTeX

 preTeX is a Python (2 and 3) LaTeX preprocessor designed to make LaTeX syntax more concise and thereby the writing process faster and the code more readable.
-It consists of a number of "transformations", which are largely RegEx-powered replacements.
+It consists of a number of [Transformations](#transformations), which are largely RegEx-powered replacements.
 It's focused on math.
 Examples in text and gif:

 ```latex
  in: The limit $\sum_ i=0 ^ N+1        q_i..     p. \frac a+b  x^2-1 $